mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 ```

 ## Running on Docker

-When you run DPS on docker it won't be able to configure itself as the default host DNS depending on your environment,
-so you will need to that manually, see [specific running it][3]
+See [specific running instructions][3] to check how is possible to set DPS as default DNS on docker at your platform
-instructions for your platform for more details.
+or [set as default DNS automatically feature docker limitations][4] for more details.

 [1]: https://github.com/mageddo/dns-proxy-server/issues/326
 [2]: https://github.com/mageddo/dns-proxy-server/releases
 [3]: #specific-instructions
+[4]: {{%relref "2-features/auto-configuration-as-default-dns/_index.md#docker-limitation" %}}